writethedocs/www/docs/include/conf/virtual/welcome-wagon.rst

 If you want to contact one of the conference organizers, select **+Open a direct message** and search for an organizer's name.
+It's best to use the #helpdesk channel as not all organizers are available all the time.
 You can also email us at {{ shortcode }}@writethedocs.org.

 Slack